chenzhaiyu/polygnn/README.md

 -----------
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://raw.githubusercontent.com/chenzhaiyu/polygnn/main/LICENSE)

-PolyGNN is the implementation of the paper [*PolyGNN: Polyhedron-based Graph Neural Network for 3D Building Reconstruction from Point Clouds*](https://arxiv.org/abs/2307.08636).
+PolyGNN is an implementation of the paper [*PolyGNN: Polyhedron-based Graph Neural Network for 3D Building Reconstruction from Point Clouds*](https://arxiv.org/abs/2307.08636).
 > [!NOTE]
 > This repository is under development and may differ from the arXiv manuscript.